 Let’s start by defining self-insurance.
 It is a type of financial arrangement where claims are not insured and the financial risk is borne by the policyholder (usually the employer) instead of the insurer.
 The actual claims are charged, along with administration fees and related taxes.
 In other words, you pay exactly what it costs!

-This type of arrangement is mainly found in health and dental care coverage, where claims are frequent and more predictable than with life and long-term disability insurance.
+This type of arrangement is mainly found in health and/or dental care coverage, where claims are frequent and more predictable than with life and long-term disability insurance.

 The risk remains nevertheless under control.
 Purchasing a “stop loss” insurance will limit the risk for self-insured employers, as prescription drug claims exceeding the selected threshold and travel insurance claims, that can be very costly, will remain insured and will not be charged directly to the policyholder.